open-covid-19/data/README.md

 # Open COVID-19 Dataset

 This repository contains datasets of daily time-series data related to COVID-19 for 30 countries around the world.
 For most countries, the data is at the spatial resolution of states/provinces, although for US, UK, NL and CO, it is at the finer resolution of county/municipality.
 All regions are assigned a unique key, which resolves discrepancies between ISO/ NUTS/ FIPS codes, etc.

 There are multiple types of data:
-* outcome data Y(i,t), such as cases, deaths, tests, for regions i and time t
+* Outcome data `Y(i,t)`, such as cases, deaths, tests, for regions i and time t
-* static covariate data X(i), such as population size, GDP, latitude/ longitude
+* Static covariate data `X(i)`, such as population size, GDP, latitude/ longitude
-* dynamic covariate data X(i,t), such as mobility, weather
+* Dynamic covariate data `X(i,t)`, such as mobility, weather
-* dynamic interventional data C(i,t), such as government lockdowns The data is drawn from multiple sources, as listed [below](#sources-of-data).
+* Dynamic interventional data `C(i,t)`, such as government lockdowns

+The data is drawn from multiple sources, as listed [below](#sources-of-data).

 The data is stored in separate csv/ json files, which can be easily merged due to the use of consistent geographic (and temporal) keys.

 | Table | Keys<sup>1</sup> | Content | URL | Source<sup>2</sup> |
 | ----- | ---------------- | ------- | --- | ------------------ |